researchart/rose/guidance.md

 - Reviewers point out some small issue that stops an artifact installing on a new platform
 - Authors fix up their artifacts to remove that issue.

- ### F.A.Q: Why use Github?

-We prefer tools like Github over tools like EasyChair, HotCrp, etc since tools like  Github allows for the collaborative interactive process required to prepare artifacts for widespread use.

-Also, if reviewers create anonymous ids for themselves, then Github easily supports blind review.

 ## Actors

 The review process described here has three actors